JasonSwingen/JasonSwingen.github.io/_posts/2015-09-24-duluth-city-bowhunt.md

 I set my alarm for 4 a.m. but my excitement had me up by quarter to.
 I got out to to my spot and was up in my stand an hour and a half before sunrise.
 I had just strapped my climber to the tree and heard some rustling behind me.
 I still had my headlamp on, but quickly shut it off and held still.
 It was so dark I was unable to see what it was.
 It sounded like a deer and it walked directly under my stand.
 That was the only action I got that morning.
 I left my stand and mid morning so I would be ready for a full evening hunt.
 Unfortunately, nothing came by in the evening either.

+### October 4th 2015 - First Deer Sighting

+On Saturday, October 3rd I decided to move my stand.
+Just a week I had moved it around 100 yards away from my original spot earlier in the week as I had seen some fresh deer sign on my way to my stand.
+There was a new spot I can checked out and was planning on moving my stand there, but after checking my stand I realized a doe had been right where my original stand was placed just a few hours before I got there, as well as the two days prior.
+So, back to my first location I went.

+Just a few minutes before sunrise, I heard crunch crunch... crunch crunch.
+This was it.
+I new there were deer coming my way.
+There are two main trails coming into the opening I was set up in that would funnel them either directly under me or 20 yards away.
+The deer just kept on walking by and ended up walking up a hill on the back side of my stand.
+I could see the doe and later a fawn.
+The only shot I would have had was a 35 yard, facing away shot through a 6 inch window of branches.

+Deer 1 - Jason 0

 ### More To Come...

 <b>Stay tuned, I will be updating this blog post throughout the season.</b>